A complete step-by-step guide to integrate WordPress SAML SSO with Keycloak for secure Single Sign-On authentication.

 - Click Next.

-- Root URL: In this field, Use the Assertion Consumer Service URL (ACS URL) from our plugin.
+- Root URL: Use the Assertion Consumer Service URL (ACS URL) from our plugin.
 You can find the ACS URL in the SP metadata tab of the SSO plugin.

 - Valid Redirect URIs: Use the ACS URL in this field as well.

-- After Saving, In Settings Tab under SAML capabilities Section, make these changes:
+- Navigate to Settings Tab and find SAML capabilities Section, make these change

 - Force POST Binding: OFF

-- Go to the Keys tab and turn off Client signature required.and then Click Save.
+- Now Go to the Keys tab and turn off Client signature required and then Click Save.

 - In the Advanced Tab, under Fine Grain SAML Endpoint Configuration make the below changes:

-- Assertion Consumer Service POST Binding URL: In this field, Use the Assertion Consumer Service URL (ACS URL) which can be found in Plugin SP metadata Section.
+- Assertion Consumer Service POST Binding URL: Use the Assertion Consumer Service URL (ACS URL) from plugin SP metadata Section.

 - Logout Service Redirect Binding URL (Optional): Use the Single Logout URL from plugin SP Metadata Section.